social-comp/annotation-app/README.md

 ```
 http://localhost:3000/

-## Things that are not done

-* Was still in the processs of writing the annotations correctly to a JSON file

-## Help

-email sophiaw@brandeis.edu if there are any issues if app is failing to start
+email phadke@uw.edu if there are any issues if app is failing to start

 ## Papers